 Lime plasters were frequently plastered onto lath backgrounds in the past, and this is still carried out today when making repairs or in some new-build situations.

-Lime plastering on laths generally requires more skill and is slower than any other type of plastering, but if done correctly can give a very durable and high quality finish.
+Lime plastering on laths generally requires more skill and is slower than plastering on masonry, but if done correctly can give a high quality finish.
+Our lightweight basecoat "Ultra" makes the job significantly quicker and easier, especially on ceilings.

 1. Types of Laths

 Wooden lath: Wooden laths should be stored dry and should not be green when fixed.
 Riven (split) laths are stronger and more flexible than sawn.
+Hardwood laths such as oak or chestnut are generally better than softwood.
 Wooden laths must be staggered rather than fixed with their ends in straight lines.

 Reed Board: Can be used as a natural alternative to metal lath.